pixijs/guides/docs/production/performance-tips.md

 - Setting to `true` turns an object into a Sprite by caching it as a Texture
 - It has a one time cost when it is activated as it draws the object to a Texture
 - Avoid changing this on elements frequently
-- If you have a complicated item that has lots of sprites / filters AND do not move then this will speed up rendering!
+- If you have a complicated item that has lots of sprites / filters AND does not move then this will speed up rendering!
 - Do not need apply to sprites as they are already Textures
 - Do not use if the object where its children are constantly changing as this will slow things down

 ### Events

-- If an object has no interactive children use `interactiveChildren = false` the event system will then be able to avoid crawling through the object
+- If an object has no interactive children use `interactiveChildren = false`.
+The event system will then be able to avoid crawling through the object
-- Set `hitArea = new PIXI.Rectangle(x,y,w,h)` as above should stop the event system from crawling through the object
+- Setting `hitArea = new PIXI.Rectangle(x,y,w,h)` as above should stop the event system from crawling through the object